ESG and CSR: what's the difference?

 The concepts ofESG (Environment, Social, Governance) and CSR (Corporate Social Responsibility) are closely related and complementary, but differ in origin, purpose and target audience.

-CSR and ESG: definitions, objectives and targets
+ESG and CSR: definitions, objectives and targets

 CSR